How to Compare Rows for Duplicates in Excel (3 Easy Methods)

 • While inserting formulas in the assigned cells or in the dialog box of Conditional Formatting, give proper cell reference.
 Otherwise, you will not get the desired result.

-• After inserting formulas in Conditional Formatting, remember to format cells to highlight the result after finishing the entire process.
+• After inserting formulas in Conditional Formatting, remember to format cells to highlight the result.

 Further Readings